Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Related Work

 \section{Related Work}

 \textbf{Representation learning in RL.} Some research has pinpointed the development of representation learning methods that can aid policy learning for RL agents.
-In model-free RL, using representation learning objectives as auxiliary tasks has been explored in ways such as contrastive objectives~\citep{curl,atc}, image augmentation~\citep{drq,rad}, image reconstruction~\citep{sac-ae}, information theoretic objectives~\citep{pisac}, and inverse models~\citep{inverse1,inverse2}.
-HKSL fits within the auxiliary task literature but does not use contrastive objectives, image reconstruction, information theoretic objectives, nor inverse models.
+In model-free RL, using representation learning objectives as auxiliary tasks has been explored in ways such as contrastive objectives~\citep{curl,atc}, image augmentation~\citep{rad,drq}, image reconstruction~\citep{sac-ae}, information theoretic objectives~\citep{pisac}, causal disentanglement~\citep{cmid,ted}, and inverse models~\citep{inverse2,inverse1}.
+Other works build on Generalized Value Functions~\citep{gvfs} to learn representations with meta-gradient methods with predictions tasks that are bidirectional in time~\citep{question-networks}, or with random graphs~\citep{random-graphs-gvfs}.
+HKSL fits within the auxiliary task literature but does not use contrastive objectives, image reconstruction, information-theoretic objectives, meta-gradients, bi-directional prediction objectives, causal disentanglement, nor inverse models.

 \textbf{Forward models and hierarchical models.} Forward models for model-free RL approaches learn representations that capture the environment's transition dynamics via a next-step prediction objective.
 Some methods learn stochastic models that are aided with image reconstruction~\citep{rl-slac} or reward-prediction objectives~\citep{deepmdp}.
-Other methods combine deterministic forward models with reward prediction and bisimulation metrics~\citep{dbc} or momentum regression targets~\citep{spr}.
-Outside of the purpose of representation learning, forward models are used extensively in model-based RL approaches to learn control policies via planning procedures~\citep{dreamer,planet,world-models,solar}.
+Other methods combine forward models with reward prediction and bisimulation metrics~\citep{dbc}, momentum regression targets~\citep{spr}, build on successor representations~\citep{sr-original} to learn representations useful for tasks like transfer between MDPs~\citep{sr-transfer}, or shape the intermediate representations of an RNN with multi-step predictions~\citep{psds}.
+Outside of the purpose of representation learning, forward models are used extensively in model-based RL approaches to learn control policies via planning procedures~\citep{world-models,solar,planet,dreamer}, and to guide exploration towards novel states~\citep{schmidhuber1991possibility,pathak2017curiosity,raileanu2020ride,schafer2022decoupled,ptgood}.